MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/before-delete-macro-event.md

 # Before Delete Macro Event

 **Applies to**: Access 2013 | Office 2013

 The **Before Delete** event occurs when a record is deleted, but before the change is committed.

 > [!NOTE]
-> <P>The <STRONG>Before Delete</STRONG> event is available only in Data Macros.</P>
+> The **Before Delete** event is available only in Data Macros.

 ## Remarks

 Use the **Before Delete** event to perform any actions that you want to occur before a record is deleted.
-The **Before Change** is comonly used to perform validation and to raise custom error messges.
+The **Before Change** is commonly used to perform validation and to raise custom error messages.

-You can use access a value in the record to be deleted by using the following syntax.
+You can access a value in the record to be deleted by using the following syntax:

-    [Old].[Field Name]
+`[Old].[Field Name]`

-For example, to access the value of the QuantityInStock field in the record to be deleted, use the following syntax.
+For example, to access the value of the QuantityInStock field in the record to be deleted, use the following syntax:

-    [Old].[QuantityInStock]
+`[Old].[QuantityInStock]`

 The values contained in the record to be deleted are deleted permanently when the **Before Delete** event ends.

 You can cancel the **Before Delete** event by using the **RaiseError** action.
-When an error is raised the changes contained in the **Before Delete** event are discarded.
+When an error is raised, the changes contained in the **Before Delete** event are discarded.

-The following table lists macro commands that can be used in the**Before Delete** event.
+The following table lists macro commands that can be used in the **Before Delete** event.

 <table>
 <colgroup>